A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Can I bring a camera?

-For obvious reasons, you cannot take pictures inside the changing room or in the bathtubs.
-Some onsen may have stricter policies about the whole premises – just pay attention to signage or ask if you’re unsure.
+You cannot take pictures inside the changing room or in the bathtubs.
+Some owners may have stricter policies about the whole premises, so pay attention to signage or ask if you’re unsure.
 Most of the time, keeping the camera in your locker while using the facilities is fine.

 Can babies/children go to the onsen?